kieraneglin/pinchflat/README.md

 HTTP basic authentication is optionally supported.
 To use it, set the `BASIC_AUTH_USERNAME` and `BASIC_AUTH_PASSWORD` environment variables when starting the container.
 No authentication will be required unless you set _both_ of these.

+### Important note:

+The media streaming endpoint is not protected by basic auth.
+To help protect your media, these endpoints work with UUIDs instead of sequential IDs but this is still essentially security through obscurity.
+If you're concerned about the security of your media, consider using a reverse proxy with authentication or a VPN.

 ## EFF donations

 A portion of all donations to Pinchflat will be donated to the [Electronic Frontier Foundation](https://www.eff.org/).
 The EFF defends your online liberties and [backed](https://github.com/github/dmca/blob/9a85e0f021f7967af80e186b890776a50443f06c/2020/11/2020-11-16-RIAA-reversal-effletter.pdf) `youtube-dl` when Google took them down.
 [See here](https://github.com/kieraneglin/pinchflat/wiki/EFF-Donation-Receipts) for a list of donation receipts.